Logo Voyage

 USA Pavilion

 • Ireland (P01) - The building is designed to represent the Irish triskele.
-Inside they perform folk music.
+Inside there is a scent area where you can smell Irish plants, an exhibit about Lafcadio Hearn who was part Irish, and Irish folk music performances.

 • Malaysia (P02)